currawong-project/libcw/README.md

 include the idea of input and output ports which act as proxies to the physical ports of the internal elements.

 - 'poly' and 'sub' should be arbitrarily nestable.
+DONE?

 - Reduce runtime over head for var get/set operations.

-- enforce var attributes

 - Allow multiple types on an input.
    For example 'adder' should have a single input